 - How will the change benefit or detract from the workplace?

 - How well does the current culture align with the proposed post-project workplace culture?

-Questions about culture, attitudes, and behaviors:
+Planning involves questions about culture, attitudes, and behaviors, such as:

 - Do we need to change the organizational culture to be successful?